Yazwh0/BitBench/README.md

 Additionally, the whole of the generated code can be viewed within VSCode.

+BitMagic is available via nuget, which means Unit Tests can be written to test the individual libraries.
+An example unit test project is included in the repository.
+These tests include testing for [side effects](https://github.com/Yazwh0/BitBench/blob/main/tests/BenchTests/Scheduler/OneNormal.cs#L69) for a complete test.

 ## Improvements

 As a proof of concept, there are significant pieces of functionality missing.